canonical/vanilla-framework/templates/docs/patterns/grid.md

 A couple of examples of where this layout might be useful.
 Both examples include a section with the regular 12 column grid for comparison.

-A large table that would require truncation if fittet within the regular 12 column grid:
+A large table that would require truncation if fitted within the regular 12 column grid:

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/grid-breakout-full--cve-table/" class="js-example">
 View example of he fluid breakout layout with a large table inside